catspeed-cc/tew-829dru-goldrepo/README.md

 - This is a quad core, 717 Mhz, 256MB RAM IPQ4019 device
 - This device is based off the Qualcomm ap.dk04.1-c1 SDK development board
-- This is a Dual Switch Architecture device (QCA8337/QCA8075)
+- This is a Dual Switch / Dual MAC Architecture device (QCA8337/QCA8075)

 - This device has a redundant setup with two flash chips:
 	- Macronix MX25L6433F SPI NOR - for the single bootloader setup